-Developer communities are types of marketing channels where peer-to-peer conversations and authentic engagement are most likely to take place.
-At the core, this is a place where the vast majority of the audience shares common traits and interests.
+Developer communities are types of marketing channels where peer-to-peer conversations and authentic engagement are most likely to take place among developers, programmers and other people involved in developing computer software and applications.
 Properties like Stack Overflow, subreddits, and DeveloperMedia are more obvious communities but very broad; social media groups, Twitter channels, or more niche places like IOT World Today tend to be more engaged and focused.
-Regardless, finding, creating, and/or joining a developer community should be a foundational piece to any developer marketing program.
+Regardless, engaging in a developer community should be a foundational piece to growing any developer marketing program.

 Developers often reach out to their peers while actively seeking to resolve an issue or find a solution to their problem.
 This tends to happen in environments in which they feel familiar and comfortable.
-Driving developers back to branded communities that are replicated to look like existing ones not only comes off as self-serving but also requires that developers try and establish/gauge themselves and those around them in that branded community.
-Unless you can build an owned community that offers more than populated ones, it is generally recommended to become a part of other communities rather than forcing people to come to yours.
+Driving developers back to branded communities that are poor replicas of organic ones not only comes off as self-serving but also requires developers to try to establish/gauge themselves and those around them in those branded spaces.
+Unless you can build an owned community that offers more than already established ones, it’s best to become a part of existing communities rather than forcing people to come to yours.

 Even though there are a finite number of developer communities and micro-communities, it’s crucial to ensure that the intended audience is truly engaged and active.
 During your research and planning phases, make sure to evaluate user activity and KPIs beyond just potential reach and size.
-Appearing within one is not sufficient; you may be visible to a broader audience, but developers notice when a company is there to partner with them versus selling them a solution.
+Developers notice when a company is just there to sell them a solution rather than to truly partner and engage.

 2. Speak at a peer level.

 “Selling” to developers is a cardinal sin for most developer marketing programs.
 The idea of hawking products or solutions is vehemently frowned upon by developers and sometimes even explicitly not allowed within these online spaces.